zramos2/Insight-DO-project/README.md

 #### Part 1: Steady State
 The entire project is built on **3 EC2 instances**.
 For this experiment, I'll be using *Gremlin* to destroy 1 of the EC2 instances.

 The screenshot below will give you a better understanding.
 The first picture is my architecture.
 I added in another diagram to give it a different perspective.
 These 2 diagrams mean the same thing.
-The 2nd diagram shows that my project is built on top of 3 EC2 instances.
+However, the 2nd diagram shows that my project is built on top of 3 EC2 instances.
 The one highlighted in green is the desired EC2 instance I want to destroy.
 <p align="center">
    <img src="./pictures/devops-architecture.png" width="400px"  alt="Infrastructure">
    <img src="./pictures/gremlin_blast_radius.png" width="200px"  alt="Gremlin">